Rokhsona/Rokhsona.github.io/index.md

 I enjoy learning statistics and data analytic tools to solve the real-world problems.

-### I have experienced in analysing big ata projects.
+### I have experienced in analysing big data projects.
 The projects I have completed include:
 1. Bike-Share large Data
 2.